Vacuum polarization in the Schwarzschild black hole with a global monopole: Vacuum polarization

 where $\bar{M}=M/(1-\eta^{2})^{3/2}$.
 With this convention the horizon is located at After this rescaling, the Schwarzschild contribution \cite{candelas} written in terms of the rescaled horizon radius becomes

 in agreement with the last term of \eqref{eq:phi2_final}.

-Finally, we emphasize that the purely monopole-induced contribution to $\langle\Psi^{2}\rangle_{\mathrm{ren}}$, when evaluated at the event horizon, matches the result obtained for a \emph{naked} global monopole spacetime under Dirichlet boundary conditions at $r=0$.
-This correspondence, however, does not imply the necessity of a boundary condition at the origin within the black hole geometry.
-In the Hartle-Hawking state, the Euclidean section is restricted to $r \in [r_h, \infty)$, and the Green's function in the exterior region is uniquely determined by regularity at the horizon and the prescribed fall-off at infinity.
-In contrast, for a naked global monopole, the origin is part of the physical domain, necessitating the choice of a self-adjoint extension for the field operator or, equivalently, a boundary condition at $r=0$ \cite{pitelli2}.
-Crucially, the additional non-Dirichlet contributions discussed in Ref. \cite{pitelli2} appear at order $O(\eta^0)$ and would thus obstruct the recovery of the Schwarzschild limit as $\eta \to 0$.
-Consistency with Candelas’ result therefore selects the branch in which these terms are absent.
+Finally, we emphasize that, when evaluated at the event horizon, the purely monopole-induced contribution to $\langle\Psi^{2}\rangle_{\mathrm{ren}}$--namely, the first two terms in Eq.~\eqref{eq:phi2_final}--coincides with the result obtained for a \emph{naked} global monopole spacetime with Dirichlet boundary conditions imposed at $r=0$.
+In the Hartle-Hawking state, the Euclidean section is restricted to the exterior region, $r\in[r_h,\infty)$, and the corresponding Green function is uniquely fixed by regularity at the horizon together with the prescribed fall-off at infinity.
+This restriction removes the non-Dirichlet contributions that may arise in the naked global monopole case~\cite{pitelli2}.
+This point is essential: the additional non-Dirichlet terms discussed in Ref.~\cite{pitelli2} appear already at order $O(\eta^0)$ and would therefore obstruct the recovery of the Schwarzschild limit as $\eta\to0$.
+Hence, our result is consistent with Candelas' expression in the Schwarzschild limit.
+In addition, our result contrasts with Eq.(\ref{eq:Psi2Ottewill}) as it does not possesses any angular dependence.
+This is due to the globally symmetric character of the global monopole defect, resulting in an isotropic expression across the horizon.

+A further consistency check on the additive decomposition obtained for $\langle \Psi^2\rangle_{\mathrm{ren}}$ is provided by the trace of the renormalized stress-energy tensor in the conformal case.
+For a massless, conformally coupled scalar field, the trace $\langle T^{\mu}_{\;\mu}\rangle_{\mathrm{ren}}$ is given by the conformal anomaly, which depends only on local geometric invariants and is independent of the quantum state.
+In four dimensions, the conformal anomaly reads \cite{Decanini:2005eg,Birrell:1982ix}:

+The curvature invariants for the Schwarzschild-global monopole metric are obtained by straightforward computation.
+They consist of the Kretschmann scalar $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$, the Ricci‑squared term $R_{\mu\nu}R^{\mu\nu}$, and the d’Alembertian of the Ricci scalar $\Box R$.
+Explicitly, they read

+Notice that both $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$ and $\Box R$ contain terms linear in $M\eta^{2}/r^{5}$.
+However, when these expressions are inserted into the anomaly, these mixed terms cancel each other.
+Substituting the above, we obtain the general result

+It is worth noting that this expression consists of the individual contributions from the global monopole and the Schwarzschild black hole, presented in that order.
+Evaluating it on the event horizon $r_h = 2M/(1-\eta^2)$ yields

+We now expand this expression in powers of the small monopole parameter $\eta$, since we are working perturbatively to $\mathcal{O}(\eta^2)$.
+Expanding the factors $(1-\eta^2)^6$ and $(1-\eta^2)^4$ to linear order in $\eta^2$, and multiplying by the prefactors, we find after simplification

+The first term is precisely the conformal anomaly of a naked global monopole evaluated at the horizon radius $r_h$.
+The second term coincides with the Schwarzschild conformal anomaly under the rescaling $M\rightarrow M/(1-\eta^2)^{3/2}$, the same rescaling that appears for $\langle \Psi^{2}\rangle_{\mathrm{ren}}$ in Eq.(\ref{eq:Psi2Schw}).
+Thus, the additive decomposition uncovered for $\langle \Psi^{2}\rangle_{\mathrm{ren}}$ is mirrored in the conformal anomaly, which is a purely geometric quantity.